diurs/Bot_vk_telegram_etc/README.md

-# bots for social networks
+# Bots for social networks

 ##  VK bot with a schedule of pairs of any university course.